llxiaoyuan/oxorany/README.en.md

 <br />

 ### Implemention
-> Inspired by the `fake control flow` function in `ollvm`, we created two global variables `x` and `y` and assigned initial values of `0` as the basis for implementing opaque predicates
+> Inspired by the `Bogus Control Flow` function in `ollvm`, we created two global variables `x` and `y` and assigned initial values of `0` as the basis for implementing opaque predicates

 ![image](https://user-images.githubusercontent.com/36320938/132540802-06b63425-acc8-4da8-b9d7-de5886587f42.png)